duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     ```

 3. Switch back to the "**Terminal**" tab.

 4. Type **`git add .`**, then press enter.

+	*This command tells the git repository to include and track changes to the two files you've created.
+Even though the files were physically located in the repository, we need to explicitly tell git to track them.*

 5. Type **`git commit -m "Created my first Goodie"`** and press **`Enter`**.
 Git should print some text confirming the changes that have been committed.

     ```